cosu/huurspy/README.md

 deactivate
 ```

-* Add this to your cron.
-For 5 minute interval something like
+* Add run.rh to your cron.
+For 5 minute interval it should be something like

 > crontab -e
 > */5 * * * * /home/user/run.sh

+Good luck!